 Apple Stock vs. Apple Bonds: Which Is the Better Buy?

 Apple (AAPL) stock is one of the most analyzed, dissected, and talked-about securities in the world, and with good reason.
-In August 2020, the company's stock value topped $2 trillion, making it the most valuable company by market capitalization, in the U.S. equity market.
+In August 2020, the company's stock value topped $2 trillion, making it the most valuable company by market capitalization in the U.S. equity market.

 As a result, investors who are also Apple enthusiasts now have a choice to purchase either Apple stock or Apple bonds.